 Variable costs are company costs that can change according to the business production activities.
 In other words, variable costs can increase or decrease depending on the volume of production that the company does.
 When the company’s production increases, the variable costs will rise.
 Meanwhile, if the company’s production decreases, then variable costs will drop.

-Also read: Here are The 17 Best ERP Software in Singapore You Should Know in 2021
+Also read: The Best ERP Software in Singapore You Should Know

 Variable Costs Function